-Pine, Arizona, makes a refreshing day trip for some hiking amid the pines, beautiful natural wonders – and some great pizza.
+Pine, Arizona, makes a refreshing trip for hiking amid the pines, natural wonders – and some great pizza.
 Here are the best things to do.

 It’s been another year of living in the city.
 And Cairo’s brick walls and apartment towers have become all too familiar.